 The Norwegian public institutions involved in the OfD Programme are:

 - Norwegian Coastal Administration

 - Statistics Norway

-The Ministry of Petroleum and Energy, the Ministry of Climate and Environment, the Ministry of Transport and Communications and the Ministry of Finance oversee the assistance provided.
+The Ministry of Foreign Affairs, Ministry of Petroleum and Energy, Ministry of Climate and Environment, Ministry of Transport and Communications and Ministry of Finance oversee the assistance provided.
 The Programme also coordinates activities with the Office of the Auditor General of Norway.

-Other partners involved in the Programme are consultancies and research institutions, multilateral actors such as the IMF and the World Bank, as well as civil society organizations, the media and academia.
+Other partners involved in the Programme are consultancies and research institutions, multilateral actors such as the IMF and the World Bank, as well as civil society organisations, the media and academia.